 Many people are curious whether or not they have Native American ancestry and wonder if DNA testing will be able to tell them.
 But what does DNA testing really say?

 Yes.
 DNA test kits reveal your ethnic lineage, so you’ll be able to determine where your relatives came from.
-Many family trees house different origins, and Native American ancestry may just be in your genes.
+Many family trees include different origins, and Native American ancestry may be part of yours.

 Despite the benefits of DNA testing for Native American heritage, there are a few flaws in at-home test kits for this purpose.

-At-home kits are basic and provide an estimation of your DNA makeup.
-They are also based on modern populations or are mapped by regions.
-The better a testing company’s database, the more thorough the results, which means not everyone is going to get a complete look into their heritage from their DNA sample.
+At-home kits give you an estimate of your DNA makeup based on modern reference populations mapped by region.
+The better a testing company’s database, the more detailed your results.
+Not everyone will get a complete picture from a single sample.

 DNA test kits rely on people to participate.
 If they are unable to grow their database or a certain heritage refuses to participate, it’s incomplete data.